SumikaNya

 curl -sSL https://resource.fit2cloud.com/1panel/package/quick_start.sh -o quick_start.sh && sudo bash quick_start.sh

 Finally, a log will be output, which contains your panel address, username, and password.
-You can use the address and account inside to log into the panel.
+You can log in to the panel using the address and account provided.

 Back-end Core Deployment#